Cincinnati Federal Criminal Defense Lawyer

 - Other federal statutes outlawing public corruption, bribery, tax fraud, tax evasion, securities fraud, insider trading, Ponzi scheme fraud, mortgage fraud, and other criminal offenses

-Additionally, as defense attorneys and former prosecutors, we have handled cases involving all major federal law enforcement agencies.
+Additionally, as federal defense attorneys and former prosecutors, we have handled cases involving all major federal law enforcement agencies.
 This includes, but is not limited to:

 - Department of Defense (DOD)